 To run the script that imports data, you need the following tools.

-You install jq on MacOS, on Linux, or on Windows Cygwin by running curl commands.- On MacOS:
+You install jq on MacOS, on Linux, or on Windows Cygwin by running curl commands.

 The script imports data sets directly into Elasticsearch: for BPMN processes or Operational Decision Manager decisions.
 At each import, the data is dated by default at the current date minus 1 day.
 You can adjust the time span later in the dashboard.